Two Rivers Community School Receives NC Green Schools Award

 John Wear, executive director of the Center for the Environment, agrees that it is especially good that younger students are being encouraged to revere the environment and live sustainably.
 "We at the Center want to congratulate Two Rivers Community School for its efforts to become a NC Green School of Quality,” he says.
 “It's very important to help students become environmentally aware at an early age.
 The positive experiences they have now will inform their actions in the future."

 Founded in 2005, Two Rivers Community School is a tuition-free, K-8, public-charter school located in Boone, NC.
 The Two Rivers curriculum challenges students with dynamic learning experiences both in and out of the classroom.
 Academics are at the core of every opportunity provided with the expectation that students grow in both character and in intellect during their time at Two Rivers.
 This year the school’s enrollment is 178 students with spaces open for next school year in certain grade levels.
-If you would like to learn more about Two Rivers Community School, please contact Beth Vossen at [Company Phone] or email at firstname.lastname@example.org.
+If you would like to learn more about Two Rivers Community School, please contact Beth Vossen at email@example.com.